-Cardiotoxicity, defined by a left ventricular ejection fraction (LVEF) reduction, is a well-documented side effect of chemotherapeutic treatment regimens, in particular when anthracycline (ANT) agents are used [1].
+Keywords: Diastolic strain, Global longitudinal strain, cardiotoxicity, cardio-oncology Introduction Cardiotoxicity, defined by a left ventricular ejection fraction (LVEF) reduction, is a well-documented side effect of chemotherapeutic treatment regimens, in particular when anthracycline (ANT) agents are used [1].
 Echocardiography has been proven to be a useful tool in evaluating the systolic function by LVEF among patients with cancer [2].
-However, using standard echocardiography alone as a measurement for overall function is not a sensitive tool for detecting subclinical changes that occur before the development of significant irreversible myocardial damage [3].
+However, standard echocardiography alone is not a sensitive tool for detecting subclinical changes that occur before the development of significant irreversible myocardial damage [3].
 Therefore, the need for early myocardial injury detection has become critical in managing patients treated with cancer therapy.
-Recently, the use of 2D speckle-tracking echocardiography, specifically assessment of Global longitudinal strain (GLS), as a measurement of subtle changes in left ventricular systolic function, has been shown to be associated with early diagnosis of cardiotoxicity [4, 5].
+Recently, the use of 2D speckle-tracking echocardiography (2D-STE), specifically Global longitudinal strain (GLS), as a measurement of subtle changes in left ventricular systolic function, has been shown to be associated with early diagnosis of cardiotoxicity [4, 5].
 Furthermore, both systolic and diastolic function is essential for normal cardiac function [6].
-Diastolic dysfunction development is considered common among patients with cancer [7], however, no clear evidence has shown that it can predict future systolic dysfunction and its relationship to early signs
+Diastolic dysfunction development is considered common among patients with cancer [7], however, no clear evidence has shown that it can predict future systolic dysfunction and its relationship to early signs of cardiotoxicity is limited.
+Currently, diastolic function is evaluated by a number of parameters including e', E/e' ratio, E/A ratio, deceleration time (DT) and left atrium volume index (LAVI) [8, 9, 10], however, these routine measurements do not assess the direct relaxation of the LV and have limitations (e.g. angle dependency) [11].
+Strain imaging for the evaluation of diastolic function, using global diastolic strain rate, has been shown to have prognostic information regarding cardiovascular morbidity and mortality [12, 13, 14].
+However, the use of longitudinal diastolic strain time (Dst), measuring the time of lengthening of the myocardium and specifically the change in Dst during cancer therapies has not been documented yet.